XDC-Community/docs/how-to/XDCPay/Integration/how-to.md

 mkdir ./src/contexts
 ```

-The touchpoint where our React App access data on the blockchain is through a `Web3Modal` Provider that we will access throughout our App.
+The touchpoint where our React App access data on the blockchain is through a `Web3Modal` Provider that we will use throughout our App.
 Lets start by installing the dependencies necessary to create our `Web3Modal`:

 ```sh
 npm install web3modal web3 xdcpay-connect